ConduitNetwork/docs/integration_guides/Networking/nsx.rst

 Create NSX Logical Switch and Edge Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
-IMPORTANT:: Prior to creating a Logical Switch and Edge Gateway, associated External VMware Networks must be configured in |morpheus|.
+IMPORTANT:: Prior to creating a Logical Switch and Edge Gateway, associated External VMware Networks must be configured in |conduit|.
 Navigate to `INFRASTRUCTURE -> NETWORK` and edit any Distributed Switch Groups that will be used and populate the Gateway, DNS and CIDR

 #.
 Navigate to `INFRASTRUCTURE -> NETWORK`
 #.
 Select the  `SERVICES` tab